manuelstofer/websocket-multiplexer/Readme.md

 Websocket multiplexer, emulates virtual channels over web socket or SockJS.

-There is a (similar library)[https://github.com/sockjs/websocket-multiplex] from the SockJS.
-But this implementation is different in some ways:
+Its different to the [SockJS multiplexer](https://github.com/sockjs/websocket-multiplex) in some ways:

 - Client / Server agnostic.
 - Anonymous channels.